SIGMusic/GranularSynth/README.md

 - First check out a new branch, like `git checkout -b <your name>`
 - Open `GranularSynth.jucer` in the projucer
-- To push any changes you make, run `git push `
+- The first time you push changes, run `git push --set-upstream origin <your name>`